 Under MSP Settings, an administrator has access to the following:

 - Audit Log—Records changes made by administrators to MSP console settings.
-This log works in the same fashion as the Admin Audit Log on an individual Umbrella dashboard, but is specific to the MSP console.
+This log works in the same fashion as the Admin Audit Log on an individual Umbrella dashboard but is specific to the MSP console.
 An admin sees entries related to events generated within the MSP console.
-A typical action recorded would be the additional or deletion of a customer or seats assigned to a customer.
+A typical action recorded would be the addition or deletion of a customer or seats assigned to a customer.

 - Contacts—Allows you to update your billing and support contact information.
 You can only have one billing contact and one support contact.
 For support, if customers that have access to their organization's Umbrella dashboard submit a ticket, the email for the ticket goes to this contact.
 Umbrella dashboard customers do not have access to Cisco support.
 The initial billing and support contacts are created when your account is first provisioned by Cisco.
 Once provisioned, you can change this information at any time.